SeniorMars/seniormars.com/content/posts/braille_math/index.md

 Here’s what sent me down this rabbit hole: the intersection of dyscalculia and Braille mathematics.
 Let me back up a bit—dyscalculia, often oversimplified as "math dyslexia," is a learning disability that affects the ability to understand and process numerical concepts.
 Some people seem to inherently "get" numbers, while others wrestle with even basic mathematical relationships.
 Dyscalculia makes those struggles neurological rather than purely educational.

-While taking "Ling 327: Research in Braille," I stumbled across an idea that wouldn’t let me sleep.
+While taking "Ling 327: Research on Braille," I stumbled across an idea that wouldn’t let me sleep.
 We know dyslexia is fundamentally neurological—it persists whether someone reads print or Braille.
 This hit me like a mathematical proof that just clicks: if dyslexia transcends the medium, what about dyscalculia?
 And more importantly, what happens when these conditions intersect with visual impairment, creating what researchers term "multiple disabled" conditions?

 The academic silence on this is almost poetic in its completeness.
 There's extensive research on multiple disabilities in education, yet this intersection—dyscalculia and visual impairment—remains largely unexplored.
 Dig through papers and databases, and you'll find studies on visual impairment and learning, or on dyscalculia in sighted learners.
 But the overlap?
 It’s a void where understanding should be.